jasonmlehman/pyldaplib/README.md

-# Simple library to deal with not so simple ldap.
+# Simple library to deal with not so simple ldap

 ## Repository description